TD First Class Travel vs. Aeroplan Visa Infinite

 • Visa Infinite benefits

-• Annual birthday bonus of up to 10,000 points
+• Annual birthday bonus

 Cons:

-• Points only worth 0.5 cents each
+• Points worth just 0.5 cents each

 • 8 points per $1 spent on travel booked online through Expedia For TD